 Chart A. Wealth composition: real and financial assets, 2014 (% total)

-Source: HFCS.
+Source: Household Finance and Consumption Survey (HFCS).

 There is a strong disparity in the wealth accumulation across several euro area countries.
 Chart B depicts the relationship between real state net wealth inequality (measured by the Generalized Entropy index with a parameter equal to zero) and homeownership rates for 2014.
 We can see a negative relationship: countries that have higher homeownership rates tend to have lower real state net wealth inequality.
 Germany, Austria and the Netherlands are not shown since they have lower homeownership rates (0.42, 0.49, and 0.55 respectively).
 On the other hand, Italy and Belgium have high ownership rates, but inequality is still relatively high.
 On the opposite spectrum, the lowest figures in real state net wealth inequality and high homeownership are found in Slovenia, Malta, Latvia, Slovakia, and Spain.